jainalphin/nanospeech/tutorial/README.md

 ## Step 3: Training the duration prediction model

 The duration prediction model takes a reference speech sample and its transcription, along with the new text to be synthesized, and predicts the duration of the generated speech.
-We'll use as an input into the speech generation pipeline.
+We'll use the predicted duration as an input into the speech generation pipeline.

 The training setup for the duration prediction model is very similar to the speech generation model, except that the output of the network is the predicted duration instead of a generated waveform.